 Dave, who brought his Airstream trailer, contracts them to wash and wax his truck and trailer for a hundred and thirty dollars using a special Airstream wax.
 Three Mexican contractors finish it in half a day.

 Like at the Happy Trails Resort in Surprise, vacationers are not concerned with the nationality of the men or their wives or girlfriends doing the job.
 They are here, ready to work, have tools and experience, and turn out service that gets them referred all the way down the street.

 Being retired comes with responsibilities to do as little as you can for as cheap as you can get someone else to do it.

 People love dogs.

-Dogs behave as humans should behave.
+Dogs behave as we humans should behave.
 They are loyal, patient, love unconditionally, and show affection.

-Many retirees who pull their Rv’s to the Isla Blanca Park in South Padre Island, Texas do so because they don’t want to leave their dogs home with strangers or alone in a kennel with other dogs.
-It makes economic and moral sense to bring your dogs on vacation with you because pets are family from the first day they adopt you.
+Many retirees who pull their Rv’s to the Isla Blanca Park in South Padre Island, Texas do so because they don’t want to leave their dogs home with strangers or alone in a kennel with other dogs where they pick up a lot of bad habits.
+It makes economic and moral sense to take your dogs on vacation with you because dogs are family from the first day they adopt you.